Getting a Idaho insurance adjuster license requires completing a few steps to apply for a resident license in your state.

 Step 2.
 Idaho Insurance Adjuster License Exam

-Idaho offers one line of authority for an adjuster: Independent Adjuster.
-This exam consists of fifty (50) questions and you will be given one and a half hours (1:30) to complete it.
+Idaho offers one line of authority for adjusters: Independent Adjuster.
+This exam consists of fifty (50) questions and you will be given one and a half hours (1:30:00) to complete it.

-Each attempt of the exam costs $60 and will be paid when you make your reservation.
+Each attempt at the exam costs $60 and will be paid when you make your reservation.

 For more information on the scoring of the exam, we will quote the PSI Idaho Department of Insurance – Insurance License Examination Candidate Information Bulletin:

-– If you do not pass, you will receive a diagnostic report indicating your strengths and weaknesses by examination type on the score report
+If you fail, the emailed score report will include the diagnostic report indicating your strengths and weaknesses by examination type.

-You may register to take your exams and find more information on the PSI Idaho Insurance page or by calling PSI at (800) 733-9267.
+You can register to take your exams — as well as find out more information — on the PSI Idaho Insurance page or by calling PSI at (855) 807-3999.

 Step 3.
 Fingerprinting and Background Check